If you’re looking for the best things to see and do in Gettysburg, you’re in the right place!

 If you have kids in your group, the Children of Gettysburg 1863 museum should be a must-see during your visit.

-Gettysburg’s newest history museum tells the stories of local residents before, during, and after the epic Civil War battle that took place there.
+The Gettysburg Beyond the Battle Museum shares the history of Adams County before, during, and after the epic Civil War battle that took place in and around Gettysburg in 1863.

-The Gettysburg Beyond the Battle Museum is an engaging collection of exhibits, artifacts, short films, and immersive experiences that illustrate the history of Adams County, as well as insight into what the townspeople of Gettysburg dealt with during the battle and in the days, months and years afterwards.
+Home of the Adams County Historical Society, the museum is an engaging collection of exhibits, artifacts, short films, and immersive experiences that illustrate the history of Adams County in a memorable way.

 The Dobbin House is a dining tradition in Gettysburg, located in a building constructed in 1776!